KASTAZWA_:

 Going back in time, french symbolism, a movement that rejected naturalism and realism towards a more symbolic, imaginative, spiritual approach with the poetes maudits Paul Verlaine and Stéphane Mallarmé as two of the most important figures, was also a main reference for Gainsbarre and one of his greatest success.
 Je suis venu te dire que je m’en vais was written following the sanglots long and the vent mauvais of his predecessor.

-VI.
+VII.
 Java

 Java is a dance of Bal-musette (a bellow-blowns bagpipe) that became famous in Paris at the beginning of the XIX century.
 The style was adopted between Parisians and immigrants that settled in the Auvergnat bars in Paris (XIX arrondissement).
 In particular the style takes its influences from the italian mazurka who was seen as a form of popular dance that distanced itself from more elitist forms of dance like walz.
 Bal-musette was also relevant for the development of other forms of music like swing-jazz.

-VII.
+VIII.
 L'Age d’Or

 L'Age d’Or or Nouvelle Époque was a period of economic, cultural, intellectual and technological prosperity that affected French society at the end of the XIX century, partially a consequence of the II industrial revolution.
 The artistic production was rising during those years and painters like Claude Monet reached the peak of their celebrity during the Belle Epoque.
 Also Paul Cezanne experienced an artistic transition during these years, switching from the more traditional peinture en plein-air to a more geometrical/symbolic approach.
 The Art Nouveau movement also marked its presence during these years.

-VIII. les Deux Magots
+IX. les Deux Magots

-Apollinaire, Prévert, Hemingway, Breton, Sartre, de Beauvoir and the poetes maudits are only some of the artists who have attended les Deux Magots during the years.
+Apollinaire, Prévert, Hemingway, Breton, Sartre, de Beauvoir and the poetes maudits are only some of the artists who attended les Deux Magots during the years.
 The place switched from surrealism to existentialism and was seen as the center of parisian cultural life in the XX century.